anonymousdouble/KodStand/data/rule/eslint/deprecated/array-element-newline.md

 # array-element-newline
 ## Overview

 Enforce line breaks after each array element

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 A number of style guides require or disallow line breaks between array elements.

 ## Rule Details

 This rule enforces line breaks between array elements.

 ## Options

 This rule has either a string option:

-`"always"` (default) requires line breaks between array elements `"never"` disallows line breaks between array elements `"consistent"` requires consistent usage of linebreaks between array elements
+- `"always"` (default) requires line breaks between array elements

+- `"never"` disallows line breaks between array elements

+- `"consistent"` requires consistent usage of linebreaks between array elements

 Or an object option (Requires line breaks if any of properties is satisfied.
 Otherwise, disallows line breaks):

-`"multiline": <boolean>` requires line breaks if there are line breaks inside elements.
+- `"multiline": <boolean>` requires line breaks if there are line breaks inside elements.
 If this is false, this condition is disabled.

-`"minItems": <number>` requires line breaks if the number of elements is at least the given integer.
+- `"minItems": <number>` requires line breaks if the number of elements is at least the given integer.
 If this is 0, this condition will act the same as the option `"always"`.
 If this is `null` (the default), this condition is disabled.

 Alternatively, different configurations can be specified for array expressions and array patterns:

 ```json
 {